 The first version of a document is never the final.
 You NEED to always proofread your writing.
-I’m not talking about one read-through.
+And I’m not talking about one read-through.
 But several.

-In your read-throughs, you want to do the following:
+In your read-throughs, do the following:

-- Write to your audience
+- Ensure your writing to your audience

 - Remove unnecessary words and sentences